UModeler/UModeler.Sphinx.Doc/primitiveshapetools.rst

 ------
 1. Select ``Spiral Stair Tool``
 2. Drag the mouse on a floor or an another polygon as if you make a cylinder.
 3. Release ``LMB`` and move the mouse cursor in a normal direction to raise the height.
+You can change the direction of the stair by pressing ``SPACE``.
 4. Click ``LMB`` to stop raising.
 5. Type the properties in inepector to adjust the shape of the stair.
 6. Press ``SPACE`` to complete or Press ``ESC`` to cancel.